 After praising the Whiteside Museum for their selection of souvenirs, I must likewise commend the Heard for including some quality merchandise among their offerings!
 In addition to some cool shirts and books (I purchased 199 Dinosaurs and Other Prehistoric Animals here), they featured several Safari Ltd. models in their toy section, including the Hell Creek oviraptor Anzu, local Texan Acrocanthosaurus, and my personal favorite, the beautiful Allosaurus!
 It might seem a silly thing to focus on, but I find that the products people buy have a big influence on their ongoing education, and so I consider it a must for any self-respecting natural history museum to offer scientifically dinosaur toys if they are serious in their mission to educate the public.
 (It’s an especially big sticking point for me since all the smaller museums in the general vicinity of the Dallas-Fort Worth area consistently beat the pants off the biggest local institution, the Perot, in this regard, but that’s a gripe for a different review.)

 Between Diane and myself, we took pictures of just about the entire museum, but I wouldn’t want to spoil the whole thing for my readers.
 Hopefully I’ve included just enough to whet your appetite and convince you to visit sometime!
 I highly recommend a visit to the Heard Museum & Wildlife Sanctuary if you ever find yourself near McKinney, TX (immediately to the north of Dallas), especially during the autumn season!
 Its well worth the visit, and gets my Dino Dad Stomp of Approval!

-For other prehistoric Texan attractions, check out my reviews of The Whiteside Museum of Natural History, the Texas Through Time museum, Dinosaur Valley State Park, and the Institute for Creation Research Discovery Center.
+For other prehistoric Texan attractions, check out my reviews of The Whiteside Museum of Natural History, the Mayborn Museum, the Texas Through Time museum, Dinosaur Valley State Park, and the Institute for Creation Research Discovery Center.